 buildings are preserved.
 Second country which is worth to visit is

 Turkmenistan.
 It’s situated near Uzbekistan.
 And the climate is similar to

 Uzbekistan.
-Third countries you may choose among Kyrgyzstan, Kazakhstan and
+Third countries you may choose among Kyrgyzstan

 Tajikistan.
 However, every country has its unique history and culture.